distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 ## Commands

-Calling `dispatch` will list the available commands.
+**Dispatch** consists of a collection of CLI commands.
+Running the `dispatch` executable will list the available commands.
 Using `dispatch <command> -h` lists more information about each command and its arguments.

 ### Configuration